 In 2014, a review of nine studies covering about 726 participants by the Journal of Clinical Gastroenterology revealed that the consumption helped reduce the severity of IBS symptoms and abdominal pain (30).

-In 2016 the Digestive Diseases and Sciences journal performed a controlled trial on the effects of mint on patients with IBS.
+In 2016 the Digestive Diseases and Sciences journal published a controlled trial on the effects of a specially designed sustained-release peppermint oil on patients with IBS.
 The 72 participants were placed in two groups; one group took a placebo three times a day while the other group consumed peppermint oil three times a day too.
 At the end of four weeks, researchers found that peppermint oil helped reduce the Total IBS Symptom Score by up to 40 percent (2).

 In children, research has found that this herb can help reduce the symptoms of common gastrointestinal disorders.
-A review of 14 trials with 1927 participants suffering from different acute and functional gastrointestinal disorders published in 2017 revealed that oil from this herb helps in decreasing the duration, frequency, and severity of pain in children suffering from undifferentiated functional abdominal pain.
-As a tea, an oil, or even in its herbal form, it can help with the treatment of children with infantile colic (23).
+A review of 14 trials with 1927 participants suffering from different acute and functional gastrointestinal disorders published in 2017 revealed that oil from this herb helps in decreasing the duration, frequency, and severity of pain in children suffering from undifferentiated functional abdominal pain (23).

 Helps Relieve Migraines And Headaches

-According to a study published by the German journal Der Nervenarzt, just 10 g of peppermint oil has the power of 1000 mg of acetaminophen (aka paracetamol) (1).
-In 2006, the Phytotherapy Research journal published a review stating that peppermint tea is a muscle relaxer and pain reliever and thus could be beneficial for headaches (4).
-These statements are echoed in a study on essential oils published in 1995 that stated that the menthol from this herb increases blood flow and provides a cooling sensation which can be beneficial for pain relief (21).
+According to a study published by the German journal Der Nervenarzt, a 10% peppermint oil solution in ethanol rubbed onto the forehead had a similar effect as 1000 mg of acetaminophen (aka paracetamol) on tension headaches (1).
+This idea is echoed in a study on essential oils published in 1995 that stated that the menthol from this herb increases blood flow and provides a cooling sensation which can be beneficial for pain relief (21).

 If you are always struggling with clogged sinuses due to flu, the common cold, or allergies, then having some mint tea can offer some relief, especially from the steam emanating from your cup.
 The menthol found in peppermint has been shown to help with unclogging the nasal passage (35).